dfelinto/blender-manual/manual/files/asset_libraries/catalogs.rst

 Asset catalogs are stored in Catalog Definition Files (CDFs).
 Blender 3.0 supports a single CDF per asset library.
 It is stored in ``blender_assets.cats.txt`` in the root directory of the asset library.
 If the file does not exist, Blender will create it when the catalogs are saved.
+When catalogs are changed, Blender updates that file, but also creates a backup of the previous state to a file named ``blender_assets.cats.txt~``.

 Which File to Write To